 Recent Developments

-The landscape of corporate tax in the UAE is constantly evolving, with new regulations and amendments introduced regularly.
+The landscape of corporate tax in the United Arab Emirates is constantly evolving, with new regulations and amendments introduced regularly.
 Recent developments may include changes in tax rates, updates to tax incentives, or enhancements to compliance procedures.
 Businesses must stay informed about these developments and adapt their tax strategies accordingly to remain competitive in the market.

 Comparison with Other Jurisdictions